Dependency-Aware Compilation for Surface Code Quantum Architectures: Hardness of Surface Code Mapping and Routing

 \subsubsection{Summary}

 Given a \psp instance $(\jobset, k, t_p)$, we can construct an equivalent \scc instance $(\arch, \circuit, t_s)$ where $\arch$ consists of $k$ processor units, $\circuit$ is the union of the dependency circuit and the cycle circuit, and $t_s$ is computed as described above from the number of processors and the maximum number of dependencies of a job.
 We can translate solutions from one instance to another by executing a job in step $i$ on processor $j$ if and only if the corresponding job gadget is executed during cycle $i$ of the cycle circuit and the job circuit qubits are mapped to processor unit $j$.
-See \cref{sec:hardness_details} for a detailed proof.
+The rest of this section elaborates on each of these proof steps.